davidroad/iGTP/README.md

    ```bash
    python iGTP/iGTP_Kfold_train.py --config /path/to/your/config.yaml
    ```
+3. The above code will start training iGTP on the provided example data.
+You may replace the example data with your own data.

 ### Configuration Example

 The training config file and evaluation config file are provided, including the example data location and the hyperparameters: